CausesBy Mayo Clinic Staff

-Avascular necrosis occurs when blood flow to a bone is interrupted or reduced, which may be caused by:
+Avascular necrosis occurs when blood flow to a bone is interrupted or reduced.
+Reduced blood supply can be caused by:

-- Joint or bone injury.
-A traumatic injury, such as a dislocated joint, may reduce the blood supply to a section of bone, leading to bone death.
+- Joint or bone trauma.
+An injury, such as a dislocated joint, might damage nearby blood vessels.
 Cancer treatments involving radiation also can weaken bone and harm blood vessels.